 Those applicants that are new to this country, will not have a credit history in the UK.
 In this instance, an applicant will be required to either - provide a UK based guarantor (see below) or alternatively pay rent in advance for the whole period of any tenancy - minimum six months..

 Applicants who are unable to meet our standard financial criteria will be asked to provide a guarantor.
 Guarantors must be of adequate financial means to cover their own outgoings and potentially, also a tenants rental commitments.
 Guarantors must also be UK based, a home owner and in full time employment or in receipt of a private pension.
 They will be required to complete a separate application form and once successfully referenced must also enter into an agreement of guarantee, prior to the commencement of a tenancy.
-Important – due to the implied joint and several liability aspect of a tenancy agreement, guarantors cannot necessarily limit their rent liability to that of only the tenant that they have proposed to act in respect of - given that any guarantee will cover the rent & terms of a tenancy in it's entirety & not just individually.
+Important note– due to the implied joint and several liability aspect of a tenancy agreement, guarantors cannot necessarily limit their rent liability to that of only the tenant that they have proposed to act in respect of - given that any guarantee will cover the rent & terms of a tenancy in it's entirety & not just individually.

 If the applicant is a company, please complete a separate company application form and return this with the application fee (see below) ensuring that you have included the correct name/address of the person/s authorised to sign the agreement on behalf of the company.
 Any property will normally be taken for the use of its employees, whose occupation will generally be that of a licence but will depend on the specific circumstances including any terms or restrictions laid down in the lease.
 Landlords should be mindful that the financial status of a company may be harder to discover than an individual & that letting to goverments & diplomats may confer diplomatic immunity.